Origin-Byte/syrup/README.md

 This means that the additional complexity is _(i)_ opt-in by the collection and _(ii)_ reserved only to the particular action which warrants that complexity.

-To reiterate, a marketplace can list NFTs from collections which have all actions unprotected, ie. no special logic.
-Or they can just disable that particular action which is disabled in the UI.
+To reiterate, a marketplace can list NFTs from collections that have all actions unprotected, ie. no special logic.
+Or they can just disable that particular action that is disabled in the UI.

 Additionally, if we created a standard interface for custom implementations of the disabled actions, then the added opt-in complexity could be abstracted away